13 Ich bin ein Berliner

 “Have a coffee at least,” he persuaded, secretly relieved that he wouldn’t have to spend too much.

-He himself only ordered a cheese roll, despite the protest rumbles coming intermittently from his stomach.
+He himself only ordered a cheese roll, despite the pangs of hunger coming from his stomach.

-He found it surprisingly easy to tell her all about his life.
+It surprisingly easy to open up to her and tell her all about his life.
 He didn’t even have to try to amuse her with his funny stories.
 Her constant barrage of jibes lifted his spirits and gave him the material to counter with.
-Despite the repeated requests to bring them something else, they managed to hold onto their coffee cups and the hours just passed all too quickly.
+Despite the repeated requests to bring them something else, they managed to hold onto their coffee cups and the hours just passed.

 They could see, looking through the window that the weather had improved again and Shaun was ready to suggest an afternoon visit to the Zoo when Magda told him she would have to leave.

-“Have I said something wrong?” he asked her in panic.
+“Have I said something wrong?” he asked in panic.

 She laughed at his confusion and touched the back of his hand for the first time across the table, explaining that she had really enjoyed his company.